 Available widgets can be made Active or Inactive using drag & drop.

-Your Widgets screen also includes an Inactive Widgets section that lets you remove any widgets that you no longer want to use on your website.
-Inactive widgets retain their settings.
+Your Widgets area also includes an Inactive Widgets section that lets you remove widgets that you no longer want on your site.
+Inactive widgets do not lose their pre-configured settings.

-These widgets are available right out of the box in your default WordPress theme and display items like Recent Posts, Recent Comments, Meta, etc. to your visitors …
+These widgets are available in your default WordPress theme right out of the box and display items like Recent Posts, Archives, Meta, etc. to your site visitors …

-(In a default WordPress installation, your site already comes with several pre-installed widgets)
+(In a default WordPress installation, your site already comes with a number of pre-installed widgets)

-(Installing WP plugins can sometimes add new widgets to your Widgets section!)
+(Installing new plugins can sometimes add new widgets to your Widgets admin section!)

-WP widgets are great because you can easily insert, activate, deactivate, reorder and delete them inside your Widgets section using simple drag and drop …
+WordPress widgets are great because you can easily add, activate, deactivate, reorder and delete them all inside your Widgets area using drag and drop …

 (Rearrange your site’s widgets using drag-and-drop)

-Using drag & drop lets you easily reorder the order of your website’s widgetized areas.
+Drag & drop technology lets you easily reorder the layout and order of your site’s widgetized sections.

 - A subscription form,

-- Click to call sales buttons from a widgetized WP plugin …
+- A couple of click to phone sales buttons from a widgetized WP plugin …

-(Widgets control how certain features on your site display)
+(Widgets control the order certain features on your site display)

-Inside this site’s Widget area, you would see that these features appear on the site in the same order as their corresponding widgets have been arranged in their active widget section …
+If we took a peek inside this site’s Widget area, you would see that these features appear on the site in exactly the same order as they have been arranged in the active widget bar …

-Let’s now rearrange the order the above widgets in the Sidebar Widget Area using drag and drop …
+Let’s now reorganize these widgets in the Main Sidebar Widget Area using drag & drop …

 (Drag-and-drop to rearrange widgets in your widget area)

-The widget features have now been reorganized in your sidebar …
+The widget features have now been reorganized in the sidebar …

-This instantly reorganizes the layout of the sidebar.
-Note in the screenshot below that the click to call feature (3) is now the first item on the sidebar menu, and the contact us graphic banner (2) is now found above the newsletter sign-up form (1) …
+As you can see, this instantly reorganizes the order of items in the site’s sidebar.
+Note in the screenshot below that the click to call function (3) is now first the sidebar menu, and the contact us banner (2) has been moved to the location above the newsletter subscription form (1) …

-There are some more useful things about using WordPress widgets that are also worth knowing about:
+Let me show you some more things about using widgets that are also worth keeping in mind about:

-Depending on the actual WordPress theme that you have installed on your site, you can also manage your widgets without making actual changes to your site, so you can be sure that you like what you see before committing these changes to the live website.
+Depending on the actual theme that you have installed on your site, you can also manage and customize widgets without making actual changes to your site, so you can be sure that you like what you have done before committing these changes to the live website.

-You can do several things to your widgets in preview mode, like inserting, deleting and reorganizing your active widgets to any widget areas that your theme makes available, and it’s all done in real time.
-If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site to visitors.
+You can do many edits to widgets in preview mode, like adding, deleting and moving around your current widgets to any widget areas that your theme makes available, and see all changes in real time.
+If you like what you have done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site to visitors.

 (Widget management – work in preview mode or configure widgets on the fly!)

-The ability to manage widgets from your own WP dashboard is a valuable feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing it (to avoid making errors), or manage your widgets on the fly using the Widget editor area as discussed previously.
+The ability to manage widgets inside your own dashboard is a great feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing it (to avoid making errors), or manage your widgets on the fly using the Widget editor screen as discussed earlier.

-As we have explained earlier, WordPress lets you easily and quickly rearrange how information displays in widgetized areas like your site’s sidebars, footers and navigation menus with only a few clicks of your mouse, using drag-&-drop …
+As we have shown you previously, with WordPress you can quickly reorganize how content is displayed in areas of your website sidebars, footers and navigation menus with just a few clicks of your mouse button, using drag-and-drop …

-In the screenshot above, for example, you can see that we have reorganized the site’s sidebar section by switching the search and testimonial sections.
-As you now know, this was easily done by dragging and dropping the widget elements into different positions inside the sidebar widget area.
+In the screenshot above, for example, you can see that we have quickly and easily change the order of elements in the site’s sidebar by switching the search and testimonial sections.
+As you now know, this was easily done by simply dragging and dropping the widget elements into different positions inside the sidebar widget area.

-Rearrange sidebar layout using widgets to improve your site’s user experience.
+Rearrange sidebar layout with widgets to improve your site’s user experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-With most static websites, you would need to edit code in the website’s templates to rearrange the layout, customize features on page elements like opt-in forms, or just add features like a list of your web pages, or a dropdown menu of your categories, an archived published posts section, menus that display only selected pages, links to recommended resources, a list of your most read posts, the latest excerpts of comments added to your posts, a section displaying clickable ad banners, testimonials or surveys & polls, RSS feed items, image galleries, Facebook feeds, and more.
+With many traditionally-designed websites, you would need to edit code in your website’s templates to rearrange the layout, customize features on page elements like a customers login section, or just add things like an index of your site pages, or a dropdown menu of your blog post categories, an archives section, custom page menus, links to external sites, links to your recent posts, the latest excerpts of comments added to your posts, a section displaying clickable text ads, quotations or poll results, RSS feed content, product catalog images, social media share buttons, and more.

-(Some widgets provide users with little to no customizable options)
+(Some widgets provide users with little to no customization)

-Most widgets offer additional options that allow you to further customize these.
-This can include things like making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or information, specifying dimensions of sidebar images, videos, etc. and more …
+Most widgets offer additional options that allow you to further customize them.
+This includes making certain types of information hidden to visitors but visible to registered users, displaying additional forms, fields, or information, specifying sizes of sidebar images, videos, etc. and more …

-As we have just seen, widgets require no coding experience or programming expertise to use.
-Most widgets can be added to your site simply by activating a plugin and then dragging and dropping the plugin’s corresponding widget into your Active widgets area.
+As you have just seen, widgets require no coding experience or programming expertise to use.
+Most widgets can be added to your web site simply by activating a plugin and then dragging and dropping the plugin’s widget into your Active widgets area.

-For some useful tips and tricks to using widgets, see these great step-by-step tutorials showing you how to use various widgets in WordPress to boost the effectiveness of your site, plus lots of cool tips for getting the most benefit out of WordPress with widgets:
+For useful tips and tricks to using widgets, see these great tutorials showing you how to use a number of different widgets in WordPress to boost the effectiveness of your site, plus many useful tips on how to get the most out of WordPress using widgets: